Yobisense/eduenv/README.md

 ## Entities

 ### Admission
-A representation of a student's terms of admission
+A representation of a student's terms of admission to a campus

 | Attribute | Description |
 | --- | --- |